raft-tech/raft-tech.github.io/services-cloud-native.md

 featimg: /assets/pressBanner.jpg
 pageTitle: How we do Cloud Native?
 pageTitle2: Our Expertise
 pageText: Cloud Native isn't just a buzzword to us.
 We’ve built a culture of automation, orchestration, and security that is at the core of our organization.
-Our team integrates infrastructure as code, open source software, and SRE expertise to manage scalable scalable clusters.
+Our team integrates infrastructure as code, open source software, and SRE expertise to manage scalable clusters.
 header: Automation driven operations culture
 subpage: services
 services: